faithyeojw/AI-Singapore-Hackathon/README.md

 With the libraries, "gTTs" and "playsound" installed.
 The libraries are also cross-platform (available for both Windows and Macs).

 At the start in the folder "safebikeAI", I have created another sub-folder "custom_node".
-Inside the custom_node folder, there is one other sub-folder "src" and also, it contains the "run_config.yml" file.
+Inside the "custom_node" folder, there is one other sub-folder "src" and also, it contains the "run_config.yml" file.

 In the "src" folder, there is a sub-folder "head_orientation", and it also contains two other sub-folders of "configs" and "output". in the "configs" sub-folder, there will be another file called "output" that contains the "head_orientation.yml" file.